Updated on: September 22, 2023

 Many brands offer free versions or free trials of their paid software.
 But oftentimes, they can be limited or add nothing of value to your device’s built-in security tools (like Windows Defender and Apple’s native security system).
 Here are a few reputable antiviruses that just fell short of making it my list.

 - ScanGuard.
-ScanGuard offers a feature-rich antivirus suite, but it’s free version is limited and isn’t as good as the products I’ve included in my list.
+ScanGuard offers a feature-rich antivirus suite, but the free version is limited and isn’t as good as the products I’ve included in my list.

 Frequently Asked Questions